Zuehlke/vagrant-chef-exercises/chef-tdd-environment/README.md

 ## Chef TDD: Environment

-The environment we need for Test-Driven Development or ["Test-Driven Infrastructure with Chef"](http://www.amazon.com/Test-Driven-Infrastructure-Chef-Behavior-Driven-Development/dp/1449372201) is basically a set of tools, which we want to briefly introduce here:
+The environment we need for ["Test-Driven Infrastructure with Chef"](http://www.amazon.com/Test-Driven-Infrastructure-Chef-Behavior-Driven-Development/dp/1449372201) is a set of tools, which we want to briefly introduce here:

- * [rubocop](https://github.com/bbatsov/rubocop) is a Ruby-level linting tool
+ * [cookstyle](https://docs.chef.io/cookstyle.html) is a linting tool on Ruby code level
- * [foodcritic](https://acrmp.github.io/foodcritic/) is a linting tool on Chef level
+ * [foodcritic](https://acrmp.github.io/foodcritic/) is a linting tool on Chef cookbook level
  * [chefspec](https://github.com/sethvargo/chefspec) + [fauxhai](https://github.com/customink/fauxhai) is for unit testing Chef cookbooks / mocking platforms
  * [test-kitchen](https://github.com/test-kitchen/test-kitchen) + [serverspec](http://serverspec.org) is an integration testing framework / library for testing servers